 For example, a company on your client database is expanding to a new market.
 This action makes that client more likely to purchase your product or service, or makes them a prime target for upselling.
 By alerting you to this signal, predictive analytics tells you that the client in question is at the prime point in the buyer’s journey for pitching.
 In other words, you are ready to pitch the right client at the right time, hopefully with the right message.

 Using Leadiro to Start Your Database Marketing Journey

 As mentioned, data is the lifeblood of any database marketing campaign.
 It fuels everything from personalized ABM to predictive analytics.
 As such, you want your B2B marketing database to be fully detailed from the start, to provide a strong foundation for your campaign.
 If you wish to purchase a B2B database that you can use as the backbone of your database marketing and ABM strategies, Leadiro is a terrific place to start.
 Not only are our lists up-to-date and loaded with important details (including contact information, firmographics, and technographics), but they also offer several other unique perks.
-For instance, our “Intent Data” feature allows you to see when clients on your database list are ready to buy.
-Our smart and live data updates, meanwhile, tell you when contacts move roles, companies adopt new technologies, or businesses branch out into new markets—among other developments.
+For instance, our smart and live data updates, meanwhile, tell you when contacts move roles, companies adopt new technologies, or businesses branch out into new markets—among other developments.